tstatler/doctools/guides/acs/releasenotes/README.md

  where a non-admin user was able to send a geo-based notification without specifying either `to_ids` or `friends` fields.
-* Fixed an issue where creating a new [`Review`](http://docs.appcelerator.com/cloud/latest/#!/api/Reviews-method-create) for a Photo object the reviewed photo the primary photo for the new Review.
+* Fixed an issue where creating a new [`Review`](http://docs.appcelerator.com/cloud/latest/#!/api/Reviews-method-create) for a Photo object made the reviewed photo the primary photo for the new Review.
 * The push notification logs in the [My Apps](https://my.appcelerator.com/apps) web console now shows the correct push count for Android and IOS devices.